novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-37.md

 "Ah-young, it's been a while."

-"Yeah, it has.
+"Indeed, it has.
 What brings you here?"

 "I just have some business to attend to."